Reading Terminal Market: Today

-These values show the current goals that the market community strives for as a union of service providers as well as their identity as a collective non-profit organization.
+These values illustrate the current goals that the Market community strives for as a collective of service providers.

 The present day market has also continued to evolve in terms of the types of merchants that have their businesses in the market; it has shifted from being a place with only produce, delis and fish counters to a more dynamic merchant selection.
 In addition to longstanding vendors such as Bassett’s Ice Cream—which first signed a lease at Reading Terminal Market in 1893—the market has innovated in recent years, introducing new types of vendors and experimenting with pop-up food carts.
 In addition to mainstays such as butchers and fishmongers, the market is home to the non-profit Fair Food Philly’s market stand, a gourmet corn-dog vendor, a winery, and a beer hall.
 Day-carts—which have typically housed the wares of souvenir sellers and arts and crafts vendors—now may sell foods and beverages.
 One of the newest vendors to operate a day-cart is a craft distiller of spirits.

 Besides the up-and-coming vendors that have made themselves a part of Reading Terminal Market, a variety of events have come out of the continued development of the market.
 Some of these events include a "beer-tasting extravaganza", “Breaking Bread, Breaking Barriers: Food as a Bridge to Cultural Understanding” series and a community gathering benefiting local Syrian refugees who are getting to know their neighborhood.